Career night from Wilson propels Tolsia to shutout win over LCHS

 LCHS 0 0 0 0 - 0

-THS - Muncy 1 run (Stull 8 pass from Muncy for two-point conversion)
+THS - Muncy 1 run (Wilson 8 pass from Muncy for two-point conversion)

 THS - Wilson 5 run (Stull 2 pass from Muncy for two-point conversion)